mdarfan357/Automated-WebScraping/README.md

 Issues :
 ---------------
 The only issue with this project would be its Scalability.
 In order to prepare a dataset that has all the products hosted on an eCommerce website that an ordinary consumer would need, one would require a lot of computational resources which is not available to me as a student.
 Most of the resources used in this project is free.
-There might also be other ways of doing this project.
+More over, there might also be other ways of doing this project.